CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595580-5b811480-d071-11eb-9b99-9dcad8b4ac17.png">

-In the Desktop you will be able to access different applications from the manu bar on the page top left corner (e.g. Open Office; Jupyter Notebook etc).
+In the Desktop you will be able to access different applications from the menu bar on the page top left corner (e.g. Open Office; Jupyter Notebook etc).
 If you need to work on files or datasets with your colleagues, save them in the **Shared-directory**.
 The file will be visible and accessible to all the members of the same CSC project.
 As previously mentioned, you can **logout** from your computing workspace in SD  Desktop at any moment (in the workspace view, top left corner of the browser, select your username and log out).
 SD Desktop will keep on computing and running jobs.
 You will always be able to access your Desktop again after logging in.